iotaledger/iota-wiki/shimmer/learn/governance/governance-tech.md

 - 1000 votes are counted at the third milestone, and so on.

 Let's assume that the counting period lasts for 1,500 milestones:
-The method described above updates the nodes' database with newly counted every time a new milestone is reached.
+The method described above updates the nodes' voting database every time a new milestone is reached.
 For instance, if a voter uses 1 SMR token in a vote, after 10 milestones, they would have gained 10,000 votes.
 After 100 milestones, the accumulated votes would be 100,000, and after 1,500 milestones, the total counted votes would reach 1.5 million.